TomerFi/jpms-migration-playground/README.md

 Note that for the test descriptor, we need to add a `requires` for reading `org.junit.jupiter.api`.

 The reason we didn't need to do so before, is because `foo` was an `automatic module`,</br>
-It can read all other modules from the modulepath and all the `unnamed modules` from the classpath.
+It can read all other modules from the modulepath including the `unnamed module`.

 Meaning it bridged between the `named modules` `com.example.baz` and `org.junit.jupiter.api`,</br>
 so we didn't need to explicitly read it.</br>